DiguinhoLNS/test-ui/README.md

 # @diguinho_lns/test-ui

-This is a test UI for the RLNS project.
-It is built using React and TypeScript
+This is a test UI package, built using React and TypeScript